Don't fear the unlabelled: safe semi-supervised learning via simple debiasing: Semi-supervised learning

-The success of deep learning is contingent with the access to a large training dataset.
-In fact, \citet{DBLP:journals/corr/abs-1712-00409} argue that deep learning model accuracy grows as a power law of the training set size.
-However, large labelled datasets come with a cost since labelling must be done by an expert and can be very time-consuming in the case of lung tumour segmentation for instance.
-Fortunately, unlabelled data can be acquired at a significantly lower cost and then may be used to improve the performance of a fully supervised model.
-This is the idea behind semi-supervised learning: leveraging both labelled and unlabelled data to improve the model's performance and generalisation.
-Indeed, having further information on the distribution $p(x)$ provides a better understanding of the distributions $p(x,y)$ and also $p(y|x)$.
-Indeed, $p(x)$ may contain information on $p(y|x)$ (\citealt{scholkopf2012causal}, \citealt[Chapter 7.6]{Goodfellow-et-al-2016},\citealt{van2020survey}).
+Semi-supervised learning leverages both labelled and unlabelled data to improve the model's performance and generalisation.
+Further information on the distribution $p(x)$ provides a better understanding of the distributions $p(x,y)$ and also $p(y|x)$.
+Indeed, $p(x)$ may contain information on $p(y|x)$ (\citealp{scholkopf2012causal}, \citealp[Chapter 7.6]{Goodfellow-et-al-2016}, \citealp{van2020survey}).

 In the following, we have access to $n$ samples drawn from the distribution $p(x,y)$ where some of the labels are missing.
-We introduce a new random variable $r \in \{0,1\}$ that governs whether or not a data point is labelled ($r=0$ missing, $r=1$ observed).
+We introduce a new binary random variable $r \sim \mathcal{B}(\pi)$ that governs whether or not a data point is labelled ($r=0$ missing, $r=1$ observed, and $\pi \in (0,1)$ is the probability of being labelled).
+The labelled (respectively the unlabelled) datapoints are indexed by the set $\mathcal{L}$ (respectively $\mathcal{U}$), $\mathcal{L} \cup \mathcal{U} = \{1, ..., n\}$.
+We note $n_l$ the number of labelled and $n_u$ the number of unlabelled datapoints.

 The MCAR assumption states that the missingness of a label $y$ is independent of its features and the value of the label: $p(x,y,r)=p(x,y)p(r)$.
-This is the case when nor features nor label carry information about the potential missingness of the labels.
-This description of semi-supervised learning as a missing data problem has already been done in multiple works \citep{seeger2000learning, grandvalet2004semi, ji2012simple, ahfock2019missing, liu2020kernel} and in a reference book \citet[Chapters 5, 8 and 9]{chapelle2006semi}.
+This is the case when neither features nor labels carry information about the potential missingness of the labels.
+This description of semi-supervised learning as a missing data problem has already been done in multiple works (see e.g. \citealp{seeger2000learning, ahfock2019missing}).
 Moreover, the MCAR assumption is implicitly made in most of the SSL works to design the experiments, indeed, missing labels are drawn completely as random in datasets such as MNIST, CIFAR or SVHN \citep{tarvainen2017mean, miyato2018virtual, xie2019unsupervised, sohn2020fixmatch}.
+Moreover, the definition of safety in the introduction is not straightforward without the MCAR assumption as the complete case is not an unbiased estimator of the risk in non-MCAR settings (see e.g. \citealp[Section 3.1]{liu2020kernel}).

-\subsubsection{Complete case: throwing the unlabelled data away}
+\subsection{Complete case: throwing the unlabelled data away}